RaphaelIT7/gmod-holylib/README.md

 \- [+] Added `steamworks.GetGameServerSteamID` to the `steamworks` module.<br>
 \- [+] Added `HolyLib:OnLuaRunString` hook to the `holylib` module.<br>
 \- [+] Added `pvs.SetMaxViewDistance` & `pvs.PreventTransmitAllExcept` to the `pvs` module.<br>
+\- [+] Added the `-norcon` option for the `httpserver` module to disable RCON and free the TCP port, allowing one to run an httpserver on the gameserver port instead.<br>
 \- [#] Added missing numeric key conversion to `util.FancyJSONToTable` (See https://github.com/RaphaelIT7/gmod-holylib/pull/105)<br>
 \- [#] Added some more safeguards to `IPhysicsEnvironment:Simulate` to prevent one from simulating a environment that is already being simulated. (else you might end up with all memory freed & a certain crash)<br>
 \- [#] Highly optimized `util` module's json code to be noticeably faster and use noticeably less memory.<br>